wpdas/chain-db-ts/readme.md

 The `unit` property present in each user's account can be anything the project wants, it can be a type of currency, item, resource.

-Visit the [ChainDB repository](https://github.com/wpdas/chain-db) to get to know more.
+Visit the [Chain DB repository](https://github.com/wpdas/chain-db) to get to know more.

 ## Install